News and Links

 3. Plasma-wall interaction and study of first-wall materials

-For the three core areas, intensive contacts exist with respectively:
+For these three core areas, intensive contacts exist with respectively:

 2. the Max Planck Institute for Plasma Physics and European Tokamak JET at the Culham Centre for Fusion Energy

-These research activities are embedded in the European and worldwide research efforts.
+The research activities are further embedded in the European and worldwide research efforts.